FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files-other-tools.md

 make
 ```

-Now the above mentioned commands should be available.
-The program/executable is located at:
+Now, the executable is located at:

 ```console
 /.../cnxvalidate/build/nxvalidate